 Creature of habit, sticking diligently to routines & familiar places/foods/people

 Do you assume all this is "normal"?
 I did.

 But the truth is, you don't have to live this way.
 You can feel comfortable in your own skin, get better sleep, learn to enjoy the present moment, and even experience some adventure by stepping outside your comfort zone!
 And the best part is, you don't have to get a lifetime prescription for xanax, go live in an ashram, get a lotus flower tattoo, or become a vegan to do so.
 The Lazy Wellness approach is all-natural, adaptable, realistic and sustainable for YOUR lifestyle.

-In the five years since my anxiety peaked, I've devoted myself to a healthy, mindful lifestyle.
+In the six years since my anxiety peaked, I've devoted myself to a healthy, mindful lifestyle.
 I've tried a lot of approaches and found a balance that works for me.
 Because life is ever-changing, so is my approach to anxiety.
 So it's not just about finding one fixed way of living, but instead learning the tools we can always carry to handle anything that life might throw our way.